logicalclocks/feature-store-api/docs/integrations/role_mapping.md

 To use Role chaining, you need to first setup IAM roles in AWS:

-1. Create an instance profile role with policies that will allow it to assume all resource roles that we can assume from the Hopsworks cluster.
+1. Create an instance profile role that contains the different resource roles that we want to allow selected users to be able to assume in the Hopsworks cluster.
+ In the example below, we define 4 different resource roles: test-role, s3-role, dev-s3-role, and redshift - and later we will define which users will be allowed to assume which of these resources roles.

 ```json